genicsblog/genicsblog.com/_posts/adityasingh/2022-01-25-6-free-websites-to-learn-web3.md

 ![OdysseyDAO.com website](https://user-images.githubusercontent.com/46792249/150972450-295b1999-a9e4-44fa-bbde-5210b685a918.png)

-Another personal favorite!
+Another personal favourite!
 This is a good alternative to BuildSpace.
-The only difference is that this is a learning DAO community. **DAO means a decentralized autonomous organization** and Odyssey is a pretty good definition of this.
+The only difference is that this is a learning DAO community. **DAO means a decentralised autonomous organisation** and Odyssey is a pretty good definition of this.

 > A DAO is a community that’s owned and managed by its members.
 >